 How to obtain a Scope 3 Report

 LUPC full members can receive a Scope 3 supply chain emissions report if they provide their non-pay spend data for analysis.
-This report will cover all of your Scope 3 emissions, not just your framework spend, but we obviously need your data to do this.
+This report will cover all of your Scope 3 emissions, not just your framework spend, but we need your data to do this.

 Data must be submitted to our Data Analyst via the Spend inbox (spend@lupc.ac.uk) before the end of October (in the format requested) following the academic year (August-July).